inovex/elements/doc/setup-angular.md

 ### 4) Icon support

-To make use of the icons you have to integrate them into the `main.ts``
+To make use of the icons you have to integrate them into the `main.ts`.

 ```Typescript
 import { addIcons } from '@inovex/elements/dist/collection/util/icons';